Again, FCT Court Adjourns Hearing on Gun-Wielding Pastor’s Trial over Change of Lawyer

 But the prosecution Counsel, JCA Idachaba contended that he aligned himself always with the side of justice and argued that the Section 36 cited by the defence counsel doesn’t envisage indulgence and the defence application is too many.

-However, the Zuba Court adjourned the case to the 25th of May, 2023, for definite hearing.
+However, the Magistrate Abdulaziz Ismail adjourned the case to the 25th of May, 2023, for definite hearing.

 Recalled that the police had charged Uche Aigbe, Promise Ukachukwu, and Olakunle Ogunleye with criminal conspiracy, illegal possession of prohibited firearm, inciting disturbance, and criminal intimidation, which they pleaded not guilty to.